Team Building & Motivation

 To have a little more fun with this, you could post the question on an online brainstorming tool, such as Answer Garden, that will generate a word cloud that shows common themes!

-If you’re doing this without any technology, then you could just have students write their answer on a blank sheet of 8×11 paper or mini whiteboard and hold it up for sharing.
+If you’re doing this without any technology, then you could just have students write their answer on a blank sheet of 8.5 x 11 paper or mini whiteboard and hold it up for sharing.
 When you do this in a chat, try using the “chat waterfall” strategy, a way to get everyone to share all at once so no one is influenced by what others say.
 Ask people to write their answer, and then have students all hit ‘send’ at once.
 You could also do this on a shared digital whiteboard.
 You could then read a few responses out loud or have a student read them.

-Concentric Circles Version: If there is time and you are face-to-face, you could have students choose a partner, decide who is A and B, and then have all the A students stand in a circle facing outwards facing their B partner.
+Concentric Circles Version: If there is time and your class is face-to-face, you could have students choose a partner, decide who is A and B, and then have all the A students stand in a circle facing outwards facing their B partner.
 Then you would call out a question and partners share their answers.
 When you call time, students on the inside then move counterclockwise to the next person.
 You can either have them answer the same question or move on to another one.

-1. Lineup Game: I love playing this game almost as much as my students when I play it for the first time with a class.
-It is much better played in person, although playing on a digital whiteboard is also possible.
-Students would just need to make an avatar to represent themselves on your shared Jamboard or Google Slide and make their lines that way.
-To play, put your students into groups and ask them to line up according to criteria you call out.
-I like to tell students they can’t talk and must find other ways to communicate with one another.
-They may suggest using their fingers, mouthing the words, miming, etc. If they’re playing virtually, then students would probably have to communicate with their group members in a group chat.
-The rules I give are: no talking, whispering, or speaking a language besides English.
-The first team to line up correctly gets a point.
-One at a time, I will usually call out about 10 different criteria before we determine which team wins. e.g., “Line up according to height, month and day in which you were born, number of letters in your name (least to greatest), ABC order of your first names, of last names, syllables in your names, number of siblings, about how many miles you live from the school, about how many times you were absent last year (or last quarter), what time you went to sleep last night, what time you woke up this morning, your daily average of screen time, how many minutes you’ve been on IG today alone, how likely you think you are to go to college, etc.”
+Here are examples: “Line up according to height, month and day in which you were born, number of letters in your name (least to greatest), ABC order of your first names, of last names, syllables in your names, number of siblings, about how many miles you live from the school, about how many times you were absent last year (or last quarter), what time you went to sleep last night, what time you woke up this morning, your daily average of screen time, how many minutes you’ve been on IG today alone, how likely you think you are to go to college, etc.”

 Would you like more engaging icebreakers?